MijaelYG/100-Java-exercises/README.md

 6. Write a program that sorts a list of text strings by their length from smallest to largest. 🚀

+7. Find the first non-repeating character in a string. 🚀

 ## 💡 FAQ

 #### ❓ Do the exercises have the solution already made?